prescottbreeden/de-formed-validations/README.md

 1. Modular and Composable
 2. Unopinionated and Unassuming
-3. Powerful enough to handle any level of complexity
+3. Easy to use and test.
 4. Works for Client or Server.

 ## Install